Halibut Fishing - Lodges, Destinations & Guided Trips

 Halibut Fishing Techniques

-• Heavy Bottom Fishing: The most effective method, using large circle hooks, heavy weights, and baits like herring, salmon heads, or squid.
+• Heavy Bottom Fishing: The most effective method, using large circle hooks, heavy weights, and baits like herring, salmon heads, or squid fished hard on the bottom.

-• Vertical Jigging: Fast becoming popular in shallower or mid-depth waters, especially near structure.
-Requires powerful rods and braided line.
+• Vertical Jigging: Increasingly popular in shallower or mid-depth water, especially near structure.
+Requires powerful rods and braided line to work large jigs at depth.

-• Drift Fishing: Used in areas with tidal movement, letting the boat drift naturally over deep halibut zones while presenting baits or jigs.
+• Drift Fishing: Used in areas with tidal movement, letting the boat drift naturally over halibut grounds while presenting baits or jigs.

-• Electric Reels: Often used in deep offshore halibut fisheries, particularly when fishing depths exceed 300 feet.
+• Electric Reels: Standard in deeper offshore fisheries, particularly when fishing depths exceed 300 feet.

 Best Time to Fish for Halibut

-• Alaska & British Columbia: May through September is prime, with July typically producing the best mix of size and numbers.
+• Alaska & British Columbia: May through September, with July typically producing the best combination of size and numbers.

-• Greenland & Arctic: Short windows from late June through August when ice retreat and sea temps allow access.
+• Greenland & Arctic: Late June through August, when ice retreat and sea temperatures allow reliable access.

 Halibut Fishing Lodges & Guided Trips

-FishingExplora connects anglers to vetted halibut lodges in Alaska, British Columbia, and beyond.
-Whether you’re targeting trophy Pacific halibut on a multi-day offshore trip or combining halibut with salmon, these trips offer access to prime grounds, expert guides, and serious gear.
+FishingExplora lists halibut lodges in Alaska and British Columbia.
+Whether targeting Pacific halibut on a dedicated offshore program or combining halibut with salmon on a multi-species trip, these operations offer access to prime grounds, experienced guides, and appropriate gear.

 Frequently Asked Questions